Are you a copywriter suffering from writer’s block? If you are, it’s okay. You’re not alone.

 How To Eliminate Writer’s Block

-What I’m about to share are some techniques to get you writing that never fails to work.
-I learned this one from my mentor, Alan Jacques.
-In my “million dollar year,” I worked for him with little pay and absorbed all the knowledge I could.
+Here are some techniques to get you writing that never fails to work.
+Dan learned this one from his mentor, Alan Jacques.
+In his “million dollar year,” Dan worked for him with little pay and absorbed all the knowledge he could.